Analyze Dynamic Response and Flying Qualities of Aerospace Vehicles

 The flight control analysis live scripts and template workflows use these functions:

-To customize your own scripts to trim airframes around operating points, linearize airframes, and calculate longitudinal and lateral-directional handling qualities, you can use these functions in a workflow as follows:
+To customize your own scripts to trim airframes around operating points, linearize airframes, and calculate longitudinal and lateral-directional handling qualities, you can use these functions in a workflow:

 Create a flight control analysis template using the